thosgood/this-weeks-finds/markdown/101-151/week127.md

 Are we stuck?
 No!
 Luckily, there is *another* problem, which cancels this one when n = 26.
-They say two wrongs don't make a right, but with anomalies that's often the only way to get things to work\....
+They say two wrongs don't make a right, but with anomalies that's often the only way to get things to work....

 So what's this other problem?
 It's that we shouldn't just replace the measure dg by the measure d\[g\] as I did in my naive formula for the